tillg/filmz/readme.md

 Features in no specific order:

-* Add a field when I added a film.
 * Add rating from IMDB and from the user.
 * Sort options: By alphabet, by date added, by rating.
 * Share a movie with a friend.